Jamie Oliver’s Get Ahead Gravy is the perfect accompaniment to any roast. Make it ahead of time for maximum flavour with minimum stress!

 - Add enough boiling water to just cover the ingredients (about 1.5-2 litres or 6-8 cups).

-- When the gravy is cooked to your liking, strain everything through a coarse sieve into a large bowl or jug, extracting as much liquid as you can from the ingredients by pressing down with a wooden spoon.
+- Once everything in the pan looks like mush, strain everything through a fine sieve into a large bowl or jug, extracting as much liquid as you can from the ingredients by pressing down with a wooden spoon.
+What you will have left is the gravy stock.

-- Let the gravy cool before storing in the fridge or freezer.
+- Let the gravy stock cool before storing in the fridge or freezer.

 - I like to add fresh herbs to my gravy, such as parsley and or chives, to add some colour and freshness just before serving.